-In its detuned 46bhp state the MG is decidedly leisurely and about as peppy as a 1098cc Morris Minor although it's easy to bring the unit up to TD tune if desired.
+In its detuned 46bhp state the MG is decidedly leisurely and about as peppy as a 1098cc Morris Minor although it's easy to bring the unit up to TD sports car tune or above if desired.

-Like the T Series, they are fussy on quicker roads unless the gearing is raised and some fit Ford five-speed gearboxes as a result.
-Handling is much like the sports car brother and can be similarly uprated, although you may find some cars still running on period cross-ply tyres.
-Radials can be fitted to the YB only and may need slightly deflating for it to fit in the spare wheel well and not so foul the boot lid!
+Like the T Series, they feel fussy on quicker roads unless the gearing is raised and some fit a Ford five-speed gearbox as a result; it's a worthy mod.

+Handling is very much like the sports car brother and can be similarly suitably uprated, if desired although you may find many of these cars still running on period cross-ply tyres.
+Radials can be fitted to the YB only and may need slightly deflating for it to fit in the spare wheel well and not foul the boot lid!

-Pre-war MGs had some lovely touches including self-actuated jacks and a front opening windscreen.
-The steering column is telescopically adjustable which goes some way to providing a degree of driver comfort for such an oldie, a point noted in road tests as was a pre-war appearance "to which many keener motorists still cling" remarked Autocar back in 1949.
+Pre-war MGs had some lovely touches and on the Y Type included self-actuated jacks and a front opening windscreen.
+The steering column is telescopically adjustable which goes some way to providing a degree of driver comfort for such an oldie.